Acrylic125/fstars/README.md

 - Have fun.

 ## Contribution / Feedback
-File and issue indicating your interest / feedback.
+File an issue indicating your interest / feedback.
 No format yet, just put in what you think should be included.